schipiga/dilium/docs/source/index.rst

   other language.

 Gridless advantages:

-- Ansible provides flexible and extensible way to manipulate with node.
+- Ansible provides flexible and extensible way to manipulate with nodes.
 - Ansible doesn't require client-side software, just ssh-access.
-- Webdriver can be launched directly on node and listen remote connections as it happens in localhost.
+- Webdriver can be launched directly on node and listens remote connections as it happens in localhost.

 -------------